prufrock123/urlShortener_chaiONE/README.md

 >confusion between numbers that look like upper case letters, for example '0O', '1I', '2Z',
 >'5S', '6G', and '8B'.

 This allows us to take the unique ID our app creates for a link and convert it into a highly compact stringified representation of that link.
-Our app can then
+Our app can then take that path, use the shortened ID of property from the params and look up the corresponding full URL in the database.
+Our app then redirects the user to that full URL path.

+There are some validations as well.
+Our app has validations on the model that checks for a valid HTTP or HTTPS URI.
+It also checks for the uniqueness of the URL property in the database to help prevent duplication of records.

+At the controller level, our app uses a find_or_create_by method to either return an existing record or create a new record if the previous record does not exist.

+We use Ajax to asynchronously load the result of the shortened URL operation.